Ficool

 The world didn't just go silent; it turned into a freezing, lightless vacuum.

-The transition hit Lencar like a physical blow to the heart.
-The massive mana pool—the "Sea" he had been swimming in all morning—vanished in a microsecond.
+It was like being ripped from a warm bed and thrown into an ice bath.
 The sudden drop in internal pressure caused his lungs to seize.
 His vision went black as his brain struggled to process the total absence of the energy it had just spent nine hours adapting to.

 He fell to his knees, vomiting onto the grass.
+His body shook uncontrollably.

 It was a catastrophic failure point.
 In that 2.5 seconds, he was a corpse.
 He had no magic to protect him, and his brain was too shocked to move his muscles.
+If an enemy attacked him during the switch, he wouldn't even be able to scream.

 He stood up, feeling the immense weight of his own physical body.
 This was the "Zero-Mana" state.
 He felt slow, heavy, and mortal.
+He felt like Kenji Tanaka again—just a man in a shirt, weak and breakable.

 He began a set of heavy-weight calisthenics.
 Without the mana to assist his recovery or dull the pain, every movement felt like he was lifting lead.
 He did five hundred push-ups, his face inches from the dirt, his sweat soaking into the earth.